 Elizabeth Gilbert digs deep into her own experiences to share her wisdom and perspective regarding creativity.
 She encourages readers to uncover the uniqueness that is hidden within everyone to open a new world of joy.

-This is a great book for women to learn the attitudes, approaches, and habits that are needed to live their most creative lives.
+This is one of the best books for young women who want to learn the attitudes, approaches, and habits that are needed to live their most creative lives.